tshepang/blog/content/Snow White and the Huntsman (2012).md

 There are isolated moments of beauty and decent visual effects.
 Not one of the seven dwarfs are interesting, even though many were portrayed by good actors.
-Why didn\'t they use real dwafs?
+Why didn't they use real dwafs?